3geek14/Realms/Omnibus.md

 cast upon it, but the target's loyalties transfer to the person who cast [Animate Lesser Undead](#animate-lesser-undead) (no additional MC is needed).
-If a PC is still undead at the end of the event, that PC is considered dead and soulless.
-This spell will not work on a body without its soul.
+If a PC is still undead at the end of the event, that PC is considered dead and [soulless]{.new}.
+This spell will not work on a body without its [soul]{.new}.
 A character that is created as undead can be slain and raised or simply raised while undead to return to life.

 [__Animate Undead General__ (5th Circle)]{#animate-undead-general}